Public Services and Procurement Canada Asbestos Management Standard

 Prior to the start of work, the Asset Manager, or Property and Facility Manager will inform the Employer representatives.

-Arrangements shall be made for specifications to be prepared for asbestos work by a qualified person, following the appropriate specifications according to Canadian National Master Construction Specification (NMS) format mentioned in section 6.2.2.
-Asbestos work processes.
+Arrangements shall be made for specifications to be prepared for asbestos work by a qualified person, following the appropriate specifications according to Canadian National Master Construction Specification (NMS) format mentioned in Section 6.2.2.
 Alterations to specifications, in order to accommodate specific federal and provincial requirements, shall be determined based on work requirements.

 When there are asbestos-containing materials in the maintenance area, and it has been determined that these materials could be disturbed by the work, the maintenance staff or the service provider must be notified.